Celebrating America's 250th, Sale LIVE! Till July 10th.

 Is the ComMarker B4 good for engraving jewellery?

 Yes — jewellery is one of the B4 JPT MOPA's primary applications.
 The included rotary axis supports ring engraving with 360° barrel positioning.
 The 110×110mm lens provides the high-resolution detail quality needed for intricate jewellery designs.
 MOPA colour engraving enables decorative colour marks on silver, gold alloys, and stainless steel jewellery.
 The 0.01mm accuracy handles fine text and patterns on small surfaces.
-For a jewellery business adding in-house engraving capability or a custom jeweller offering personalisation services, the B4 is one of the most accessible professional options available.

 Next article xTool F1 Ultra Review: Is It the Best Fiber Laser Engraver for Small Business?